Cnshimba/OPS1_2025/dynamic_library_linking.md

 4. The library's code section is shared among all processes

 This is why dynamic linking saves memory: the code is loaded once but can be used by many programs simultaneously.

+## 8. Conclusion

+Understanding the differences between static and dynamic libraries is crucial for optimizing application performance, memory usage, and maintainability.
+Each approach offers distinct advantages that make them suitable for different scenarios.

+Static libraries provide simplicity, determinism, and performance at the cost of flexibility and resource efficiency.
+They are ideal for standalone applications, security-critical systems, and environments where consistency is paramount.

+Dynamic libraries offer memory efficiency, ease of updates, and runtime flexibility at the cost of more complex deployment and potential version conflicts.
+They excel in modern, modular software ecosystems where code reuse and flexibility are prioritized.

+The compilation and linking process transforms source code into executable programs through several stages, each with distinct characteristics.
+By understanding these stages and the memory layouts they produce, developers can make informed decisions about library usage, optimize resource utilization, and troubleshoot issues more effectively.

+In practice, many systems use a combination of both approaches, statically linking critical components while dynamically linking others to balance the tradeoffs according to specific application requirements.